Most notices have a 30-day deadline — act fast

 What Happens If You Ignore the Notice

-Many Barnala taxpayers underestimate the consequences of failing to engage with an income tax notice properly.
-The reality is that the Income Tax Act gives the Department far-reaching powers to act unilaterally when a taxpayer doesn't respond, and these powers can affect not just the immediate tax demand but also your future filings, banking relationships, and even personal liberty in serious cases.
-The specific consequences include:
+Many Barnala taxpayers underestimate the consequences of not engaging properly.
+The Income Tax Act gives the Department far-reaching powers that can affect tax demands, future filings, banking relationships, and personal liberty:

 • Best-judgement assessment under Section 144 if you don't respond